The Best Headshot Example: Tips for Captivating Portraits

 What Makes a Good Headshot?

 Soft, even lighting: Soft, diffused light removes harsh shadows and makes the subject appear sharp and approachable.
+Bright lighting enhances vibrancy and clarity, ensuring your features are well-illuminated and visually appealing.

 Direct eye contact: Engages viewers and builds trust.

 Simple, uncluttered background: Neutral tones like charcoal, beige, or off-white keep the focus on you.
+A clean background emphasizes professionalism and keeps the focus on the subject.

 High resolution: Images should be at least 300 DPI for clarity across devices.